hanabi/hanabi.github.io/Reference.md

 * In a 4 or 5-player game, skipping over three 1's would *Chop Move* the player three seats away.
 However, in a 3-player game, this would be nonsensical, since there are only 3 players in total.
 * Thus, in a 3-player game, skipping over three 1's should *Double Chop Move* the very next player.
 * In the rare case where four things are skipped over, it should skip over the next player and *Double Chop Move* the player after that.

-### The Trash Order Chop Move

-* Sometimes, a player will have two known trash cards in their hand (and these cards are explicitly known trash, meaning that everyone on the team can equally see that they are known trash).
-* In this situation, the player is expected to discard the newest (left-most) trash card.
-* Thus, if a player skips over their newest trash card and instead discards the second newest trash card, they must be trying to communicate something extra.
-* This means that the next player should *Chop Move* (in a manner similar to a *Order Chop Move*).
-* Note that a player is not necessarily trying to perform a *Trash Order Chop Move* if the two trash cards have different kinds of clues on them.
-For example, by discarding specific trash cards, it can communicate that the player "sees" all of the non-trash possibilities of that card.

 ### The Scream Discard Chop Move (Deliberately Discarding Instead of Playing)